tcordeu/webpack-configmap-k8s/README.md

 static/css <=> webpack-static-css-configmap
 static/media <=> webpack-static-media-configmap
 ```
 With this structure a deploy consists simply of an update of each configmap with the new assets!
 Check the [deploy](deploy.sh) script for a simple example.
-As shown in [Problem](#Problem), **the order in which you update the assets is important** so be careful!.
+As shown in [Problem](#Problem), **the order in which you update the assets is important** so be careful!

 ## Synchronization